riok/mapperly/README.md

 Whenever Mapperly needs a mapping from `DateTime` to `DateOnly` inside the `DtoMapper` implementation, it will use the provided implementation.

+## Constructor mappings

+Mapperly supports using parameterized constructors of mapping target types.
+Mapperly resolves the constructor to be used by the following priorities:
+* accessible constructors annotated with `MapperConstructor`
+* accessible parameterless constructors
+* accessible constructors ordered in descending by their parameter count

+The first constructor which allows the mapping of all parameters is used.
+Constructor parameters are mapped in a case insensitive matter.

 ## Before / after map

 To run custom code before or after a mapping, the generated map method can be wrapped in a custom method: